StratexLabs/EmployeeCloud-Release-Guide/README.md

 ## Introduction

-We %should% follow a feature branch workflow with merges going into a single mainline branch (master).
+We should follow a feature branch workflow with merges going into a single mainline branch trunk-->(master).
 This is a simple workflow, but there are specifics on how we handle conflicts and pull requests.

 ## Creating a Feature Branch